Prag8855/aab/content/guides/losing-your-job.md

 - **You lose dismissal protection** (*Kündigungsschutz*)
     You can't sue your employer for firing you, because you agreed to leave.
 Your employer wants you to sign an *Aufhebungsvertrag* because it's safer for them.
 - **You can negotiate better severance pay** (*Abfindung*)
     Usually, severance pay depends on signing an *Aufhebungsvertrag*.
 This is the biggest benefit for you.
+You don't always need an *Aufhebungsvertrag*.
+You might get more severance pay if you wait to get fired, then sue your employer.[^44]
 - **There is no minimum [notice period](/glossary/Kündigungsfrist)**
     You can agree to leave sooner.
 This is good if you already found another job.
+If you leave early, you sometimes get less [unemployment benefits](/glossary/ALG%20I).[^45]
 - **You can lose 3 months of [unemployment benefits](/glossary/ALG%20I)**
-    Since you *choose* to leave, you can lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*. - [How unemployment benefits work](/guides/unemployment-benefits)
+    If you *choose* to leave, you can lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*. - [How unemployment benefits work](/guides/unemployment-benefits)

 When you sign an *Aufhebungsvertrag*, you make a deal with your employer.
 You get more money, they get less problems.
 You can accept, refuse or negotiate this deal.
 Your employer can't force you to sign an *Aufhebungsvertrag*.[^20] If you are not sure, [get legal help](#need-help).

 ## Before you stop working